 Why it works: Salt lowers the freezing point of the ice and creates an extra-cold brine that absorbs heat from the cream mixture, causing it to freeze.

 The proof: How to Make Ice Cream in a Bag

 This hands-on method is especially fun for kids, and it teaches them some cool science at the same time.

-Discover how easy it is to make delicious homemade ice cream, with or without an ice cream machine.
+Discover how easy it is to make delicious homemade ice cream.